JonathanBallard/Coding_Dojo_Projects_Vae_Vivorum/readme.md

 - Eventually Set up Bootstrap "cards" system for each map
 - Change to fire and aim with mouse
 - Add Pause Functionality
-- Create Health and Armor Bars
+- Create Health and Armor Bars for each enemy on screen
-- Have to reload or pause if firing too often
+- Have to reload or pause if firing too often **DONE**
 - When enemies hit, they take damage instead
+- Explosions when enemies destroyed

 ---